Coroner’s Statutes and Selected Laws

 “Staff.”
 The term includes an individual in the coroner’s office who engages in activities relating to death investigation.
 The term may refer to a medical investigator, forensic technician, laboratory director, forensic supervisor, forensic investigator, scientist or autopsy or histology technician.

-The coroner may appoint a deputy to act in the coroner’s place and may appoint staff to positions established in accordance with section 1623 as the coroner determines.
+The coroner may appoint a deputy to act in the coroner’s place and may appoint staff to positions established in accordance with section 14723 (relating to number and compensation of officers, deputies, assistants, clerks and employees and revisions of salary schedules) as the coroner determines.
 A deputy shall have the same powers as the coroner.

-(a) Coroner.
-The coroner of a county in which a county morgue is established shall:
+a) Coroner. –The coroner of a county in which a county morgue is established shall have the following duties:

 (1) Make general rules and regulations for the morgue’s operation and control.